PX4/PX4-user_guide/en/sensor/rangefinders.md

 listener distance_sensor 5
 ```

-> **Note** This works when connected to Pixhawk or other NuttX targets, but not the Simulator.
+> **Note** The *QGroundControl MAVLink Console* works when connected to Pixhawk or other NuttX targets, but not the Simulator.
+On the Simulator you can run the commands directly in the terminal.

 For more information see: [Sensor/Topic Debugging using the Listener Command](https://dev.px4.io/en/debug/sensor_uorb_topic_debugging.html) (PX4 Development Guide).